Kenneth Connor: Career

 Connor had a good tenor voice, which he occasionally used to good effect, such as in the 1962 movie Carry On Cruising.

 In contrast with some of his Carry On co-stars, Connor found further success on the London stage.
 He starred in the revue One Over The Eight (1962), at the Duke of York's Theatre, the original London West End production with Frankie Howerd of the Stephen Sondheim musical A Funny Thing Happened on the Way to the Forum (1963), as Hysterium – and directed the show when it went on tour – The Four Musketeers (1967), with Harry Secombe at the Theatre Royal, Drury Lane, playing King Louis XIII, and the revue Carry On London (1973) at the Victoria Palace.

 Between 1971 and 1973, Connor joined Dad's Army stars Arthur Lowe and Ian Lavender in the BBC radio comedy Parsley Sidings.
 On television, he appeared in The Black and White Minstrel Show, as Whatsisname Smith in the children's show Rentaghost (1983–84), and as Monsieur Alfonse in 'Allo 'Allo!
 (1984–1992) and Uncle Sammy Morris in Hi-de-Hi!
 (1986–88).
 He also made guest appearances in sitcoms including That's My Boy and You Rang, M'Lord? and he also appeared in the episode "Sense and Senility" of Blackadder the Third in 1987, alongside fellow veteran comic star Hugh Paddick.

-In 1991, he was honoured by the Queen with appointment as a Member of the Order of the British Empire (MBE).
+In 1991, he was appointed Member of the Order of the British Empire (MBE).

-He was still working just two days before his death, with an appearance on Noel Edmonds' Telly Addicts.
-His final TV appearance, as Mr Warren in The Memoirs of Sherlock Holmes episode The Adventure of the Red Circle, was broadcast posthumously in 1994.
+Connor was still working just days before his death, appearing on Noel Edmonds' Telly Addicts.
+His final TV appearance, as Mr Warren in The Memoirs of Sherlock Holmes episode The Red Circle, was broadcast posthumously in 1994.

 Death

-Connor died at the age of 75 from the effects of cancer at his home in Harrow in Middlesex on 28 November 1993.
-His body was cremated at Breakspear Crematorium in Ruislip, Middlesex.
+Connor died of cancer at the age of 75 at his home in Harrow in Middlesex on 28 November 1993.
+His body was cremated at Breakspear Crematorium in Ruislip, Greater London.

 Personal life

-He married Margaret Knox ("Miki") during the war in 1942; his son, Jeremy, was a child actor.
+Connor married Margaret Knox ("Miki") in 1942; his son, Jeremy, was a child actor.